Serverless Architecture For Beginners

 Do'sDon'ts

-Monitor and optimize function performanceIgnore security best practices
+Monitor and log function performanceIgnore security best practices

-Leverage free tiers for cost savingsRely solely on one cloud provider
+Optimize for cost and performanceRely solely on a single cloud provider

 Implement [Serverless Architecture] to accelerate agile workflows and streamline cross-team operations.